maahirjain/spotify-wrapped/README.md

 <img src="./images/process/diagram2.png" alt="Process Diagram 2" width=400px>

 When using the Trello board we separated activities with what to do, currently working on, what needs to be reviewed, and what is already done.
-We assigned activities to other people with certain activities having two people, we assigned the activities based on what we wanted to work on or based on our abilities.
+We assigned activities to other people with certain activities having two people.
+We assigned the activities based on what we wanted to work on or based on our abilities.
 Activities with two people were selected on the basis that they required more work than the other activities or because we wanted to collaborate to speed up the process.
 The image below shows an example of our Trello board's history.

 <img src="./images/process/trello_screenshot.png" alt="Trello Screenshot" width=400px>